Centralized or Distributed, That is the Question!

 The blog below will dive into the basics of these standard lighting design setups.
 Once you're done reading, you'll better understand the differences between these designs and how to get started with a new lighting system for your San Diego, CA, property.
 Keep reading below to start exploring this topic!

-Centralized Lighting
+Centralized lighting

 Imagine one central location in your home, typically an AV closet or utility room, where all electrical wiring goes.
 From there, it runs to the lights and switches throughout the rest of your home.
 It's like having one centralized hub for power!
 If you're building a new home, a centralized panel is much easier to incorporate because all low-voltage and line voltage wiring, panels, and switch locations are planned for and installed before drywall installation.